Going Green Has Never Looked So Wrong

 4. We’re all for hybrid, electric and environmentally friendly vehicles, and drivers have every right to be proud of going green.
 Only, there’s such a thing as going a little too green in advertising that fact, this Taxi in the US for example;

-5. Some businesses seem to know an off green colour will stand out as an eyesore, and use it to market their brand, such as this big, green, double-decker bus in the UK.
+5. Some businesses seem to know a lime colour will stand out as an eyesore, and use it to market their brand, such as this big, green, double-decker bus in the UK.

-Kawasaki has managed to market the green of their Ninja motorbike range to be part of their branding.
+Kawasaki has managed to market the colour of their Ninja motorbike range to be part of their branding.

 Usually when you see a green sportsbike, you know that’s a Kawasaki Ninja.
 Not everyone who paints their bike green gets it right though.